robbiejdunne/footballsite/content/collection/_index.md

     text_link_url: ""
     text_series_label: Outline
     title: Create a Collection
-description: "Sometimes you want a souped-up series- a bundle of related pages \nmeant to be read in sequence.
-This section is like a blog series, \nminus the blog.\n"
+description: "This is a collection of the books I have been reading and some notes taken while reading.
+These are not reviews and not exhaustive.  profile for everything I'm reading."
-layout: list-sidebar
+layout: list-grid
 show_author_byline: false
 show_post_date: false
 show_post_thumbnail: true
 subtitle: A collection, minus the blog.
 thumbnail_left: false
-title: Create a Collection
+title: Books I've been reading...
 ---